nickolas-s/Tableau-Project-LHL/README.md

     ![](https://res.cloudinary.com/dnfecsurp/image/upload/v1705124809/tableau-project/Q5_Top_5_Airports_-_Strikes_p61hip.png)

 6. *Top five airports with the highest cost caused by collisions.* Refer to the image below for the top five airports with the highest cost caused by collisions.
-Just as in the prior question, A horizontal bar chart with the parameter ‘Top N’ was used to identify the top five airports.
+Just as in the prior question, a horizontal bar chart with the parameter ‘Top N’ was used to identify the top five airports.

     ![](https://res.cloudinary.com/dnfecsurp/image/upload/v1705124808/tableau-project/Q6_Top_5_Airports_-_Cost_igv8cf.png)